juliocesar-io/open-mpi-cluster/README.md

 chmod +x compile.sh
 ```

-Run the script in the master node:
+Run the script in the main node:

 ```bash
 ./compile.sh